Why Motorola thinks you'll pay $1,500 for a foldable Razr

 This time around, the new Razr likely won't have celebrities lining up to nab an exclusive edition.
 When asked if Beckham would return with the new foldable version, Jhanke retorts, "We'd be happy to sell him one."

-Discuss: Motorola's foldable Razr: Flipping the classic phone icon into the future
+Discuss: Motorola's foldable Razr: Inside the remaking of a flip phone icon

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.